appdev-lessons/debugging/content.md

 </aside>

 ## Setting Up the debug Gem
-Before we start, ensure the debug gem is included in your Rails project:
+Before we start, ensure the debug gem is included in your project:

 Add the gem to your Gemfile: